burakhayirli/DotNetCore-Mongo-RabbitMQ-ContactsGuide-Microservices-Project/README.md

 - Moq
 - FakeItEasy
 - FluentAssertions
--
 - Swashbuckle.AspNetCore (Used for Swagger UI)

 ## Todos

-- [ ] Implement one of IdentityApi, IdentityServer or Manual JWT Handler (No need for this project)
-- [ ] Modify README.md
 - [ ] Do not be lazy!
 Work hard!
 - [ ] Do not forget read book!